adrianleb/sullivan/README.md

 prefixes everything so you don't have to think about it (thanks to Aphrodite);

-Provides a catalogue of style utilities (somewhat [BEM](https://en.bem.info/) inspired).
+Provides a library of functional css styles generated according to passed in styleguide values.

-Abstracts around a few overly verbosed css syntaxes (I'm looking at you flex).
+Abstracts around overly verbosed css syntaxes.

 Includes a set of transform functions to inject dynamic styles.